VideoJuegosUN/Design/source.md

 ###SEGA(I)

-* Service Games era una empresa americana que en los años 40 se dedicaba a la comercialización de primitivas máquinas de monedas basadas en sistemas mecánicos y que en la década de los 50 fué trasladada a Japón.
-En 1965 se fusionaron con Rosen Enterprises para crear SEGA.<!-- .element: class="fragment" data-fragment-index="1"-->
+* Service Games was an American company  that in the 40s  marketed primitive machines currencies based on mechanical systems and in the 50s was moved to Japan.
+In 1965 they merged with Rosen Enterprises to create SEGA.<!-- .element: class="fragment" data-fragment-index="1"-->

-* En 1984 ante la salida de NES, SEGA lanza al mercado la Mark III<!-- .element: class="fragment" data-fragment-index="2"-->
+* In 1984 after the departure of NES, SEGA launches the Mark III<!-- .element: class="fragment" data-fragment-index="2"-->

-* En 1988 SEGA lanza al mercado Megadrive una consola de 16 bits, tuvo un mejor suerte que la primera consola, pero no lo suficiente para superar a la SuperNintendo<!-- .element: class="fragment" data-fragment-index="3"-->
+* In 1988  SEGA launches Megadrive console 16 bits,
+had a better fate than the first console, but not enough to overcome the SuperNintendo.<!-- .element: class="fragment" data-fragment-index="3"-->

 <img height="200" src="fig/sega1.bmp"><!-- .element: class="fragment" data-fragment-index="3"-->